Gabriel Bortoleto: 2021: Rookie campaign and first podium

-In March 2021 it was announced that Bortoleto would be making his debut in the Formula Regional European Championship with FA Racing.
+In March 2021 it was announced that Bortoleto would be making his debut in the Formula Regional European Championship with FA Racing, run by MP Motorsport.
 He scored his first points in the first race of the season in Imola, where he finished ninth.
+From there it took until the seventh round at the Red Bull Ring until Bortoleto scored again — this time claiming a podium in the second race.
+This began a run of top ten finishes, resulting in 15th place in the standings at the end of the year.